 Here are the prayers I aim to pray for myself each day.
 I write them down, not because I don’t value extemporary prayer, but because I find these prepared prayers personally useful.
+I also pray extemporary prayers each day, some prompted by these prayers, and some prompted by my Bible reading or by current needs

 These are prayers which enlarge and enrich my praying, and which I need to pray every day.
 They began many years ago as one page of prayers.
 I wrote them down to remind myself of the prayers which I needed to pray every day!
 They have grown, because I think of more and more prayers which I need to pray!